Reviewers must use the Review Form to submit their feedback.

 Peer Review Guidelines and Resources

-JMIR Publications adheres to the guidelines set out by COPE (Committee on Publication Ethics) and expects reviewers to be familiar with these peer reviewing guidelines and follow them to avoid any likelihood of reviewer misconduct.
+JMIR Publications adheres to the guidelines set out by COPE (Committee on Publication Ethics).
+Reviewers are expected to adhere to ethical best practices to avoid any likelihood of reviewer misconduct.
+See also: (for reviewers) How to write a high-quality peer review

 If you have never done a peer-review before, we recommend consulting some resources on the Internet on that topic, e.g.